rcantore/forupgrade-campsite/README.md

 }
 ```

-A variety of results is returned depending on the outcame
+A variety of results is returned depending on the outcome

 ```
 Error code 500